Find Your Bug

-Identification: The saw toothed grain beetle is about 1/8" long and brown in color.
-The saw tooth grain beetle gets its name from the saw like teeth on each side of the porthorax.
+Identification: The Sawtoothed Grain Beetle is about 1/8" long and brown in color.
+Their name derives from the saw-like teeth on each side of the prothorax.

-Habits: The female sawtooth grain beetle can lay up to 285 eggs within an infested food.
-The life cycle typically requires 30-40 days resulting in large populations in a short time.
-When large populations develop adults are forced to leave in search of other food sources.
-The sawtooth grain beetle will attack a wide variety of dry goods but will mainly infest cereals, rice, flour cake mixes, pastas & nuts.
+Habits: A female sawtooth grain beetle can lay in excess of 250 eggs within an infested food.
+Their life cycle typically requires 30-40 days resulting in large populations in a short time.
+When large populations develop, adults are forced to leave in search of other food sources.
+The Sawtooth Grain Beetle will attack a wide variety of dry goods but mainly cereals, rice, flour cake mixes, pastas & nuts.

-Control: The standard procedure for controlling all pantry pests is as follows: Discard all infested materials and clean the infested cabinets.
-After the cabinets have been cleaned a light hand spraying of the cabinets with the appropriately labeled pesticide is very effective in eliminating an infestation.
-All new materials should be stored in containers with tight fitting lids.
+Control: The standard procedure for controlling all pantry pests is as follows: Discard all infested materials and sanitize the infested cabinets.
+After cleaning, a light hand spraying of the cabinets with the appropriately labeled pesticide is very effective in eliminating an infestation.
+All new materials should be stored in containers with tight-fitting lids.
 Monroe Pest Control Inc. specializes in riding these insects from your home.
 We offer free estimates and a full warranty upon completion of services!